ce-omarbadawy/ce-omarbadawy/_posts/2025-07-29-cyberdefenders-lab-yellowrat.md

 ---

-## Key Takeaways

-- VirusTotal alone can answer most incident response questions if you dig deep enough.
-- Community intel is surprisingly useful when labels differ across AV engines.
-- Using multiple threat intel platforms fills in gaps when one source is incomplete.

----

-## What I'd Do Next
+# What I'd Do Next (Blue Team) {#what-id-do-next}

-If this were a real environment:
+- Train staff to spot social engineering attacks.
 - Block the identified C2 domain at the network level.
-- Hunt for the known filename and dropped `.dat` file across endpoints.
+- Hunt for `.dat` files across `%AppData%`.
-- Add detections for MSIL RAT behaviour and abnormal browser redirections.
-- Reimage affected systems if persistence is suspected.

----
+- Make sure Script Block Logging is enabled to catch "de-obfuscated" code as it executes
+- Audit web browsers to check fo modified preferences.

+# Refining the Attack (Red Team) {#refining-the-attack}

+- Map the malicious code to a legitimate process's memory.
+- Add environmental checks for virtual machines for the malware to sleep or delete itself instead of reaching out to C2.
+- Encrypt stolen data before sending it over.

-## Try This Lab Yourself
+# Try This Lab Yourself

 Lab Link: [https://cyberdefenders.org/blueteam-ctf-challenges/yellow-rat/](https://cyberdefenders.org/blueteam-ctf-challenges/yellow-rat/)
-"""